 Migrant Education Program

-MEP sponsors family literacy services for migrant children and their families.
+Our program sponsors family literacy services for migratory children and their families.

 Any further questions about Migrant Education in Nebraska can be answered by this brochure created by the Department of Education: